Skip to content

 Speakers:

-Professor Colin Riordan, ACU Chief Executive and Secretary General
+Professor Colin Riordan, Chief Executive and Secretary General, Association of Commonwealth Universities

-Professor Margaret Hutchinson, Vice-chancellor of the University of Nairobi
+Professor Margaret Hutchinson, Vice-Chancellor, University of Nairobi, Kenya

 9:45 - 11:00

-Phumzile Mlambo-Ngcuka, Former United Nations Under-Secretary-General and Executive Director of UN Women, Deputy President of South Africa, and Chancellor of the University of Johannesburg
+Phumzile Mlambo-Ngcuka, Former United Nations Under-Secretary-General and Executive Director of UN Women; Deputy President, South Africa; Chancellor, University of Johannesburg

 11:00 - 11:45